At a Glance

-Insurance plans, including Medicare, often cover at least some of the costs of continuous positive airway pressure (CPAP) therapy used to treat obstructive sleep apnea.
+Insurance plans, including Medicare and Medicaid, often cover at least some of the costs of continuous positive airway pressure (CPAP) therapy used to treat obstructive sleep apnea (OSA).
 However, in many cases, certain requirements must be met in order to qualify for coverage.
+To help with this process, we've put together a list of our recommended suppliers that take insurance for CPAP machines and accessories.

 What CPAP Equipment Does Insurance Cover?